The Cyan Language: Other Methods and Keywords for Exception Treatment

-Blocks have a method {\tt hideException} that just eats every exception thrown in them: \begin{cyan} n = 0; [ n = (In readString) asInt ] hideException; \end{cyan} Of course, this method should be rarely used.
+Functions of type \verb|Function<Nil>| have a method {\tt hideException} that just eats every exception thrown in them: \begin{cyan} n = 0; { n = (In readLine) asInt } hideException; \end{cyan} Of course, this method should be rarely used.

-Selectors {\tt retry} or {\tt retry:} may be used after all catch: selectors in order to call the block again if an exception was caught by any object that is argument to any of the {\tt catch:} selectors.
-If selector {\tt retry:} is used, it should have a block as parameter that is called before the main block is called again. \begin{cyan} // radius of a circle :radius Float; [ radius = In readFloat; if ( radius < 0 ) [ throw: RadiusException(radius) ] ] catch: CatchAll retry: [ Out println: "Negative radius.
-Type it again" ]; \end{cyan} {\tt CatchAll} has a method\\ \nd \verb@ public fun eval: (:e CyException) [ ]@\\ \nd that catches all exceptions.
+Keywords {\tt retry} or {\tt retry:} may be used after all {\tt catch:} keywords in order to call the function again if an exception was caught by any object that is argument to any of the {\tt catch:} keywords.
+If keyword {\tt retry:} is used, it should have a function as parameter that is called before the main function is called again. \begin{cyan} // radius of a circle Float radius; { radius = In readFloat; if radius < 0 { throw: ExceptionRadius(radius) } } catch: CatchAll retry: { Out println: "Negative radius.
+Type it again" }; \end{cyan} {\tt CatchAll} has a method\\ \nd \verb@ func eval: (CyException e) { }@\\ \nd that catches all exceptions.
 This prototype is automatically included in every file.
 It belongs to package cyan.lang.

-One can just write {\tt retry:} without any {\tt catch:} selectors.
-If any exception is thrown in the block, the {\tt eval} method of the argument to {\tt retry:} is called and the block is called again.
-If {\tt retry} is used, the block is called again if an exception is thrown in the block. \begin{cyan} // radius of a circle :radius Float; [ radius = In readFloat; if ( radius < 0 ) [ throw: RadiusException(radius) ] else if ( radius == 0 ) [ // end of input return 0 ] ] retry: [ Out println: "Negative radius.
-Type it again" ]; \end{cyan}
+One can just write {\tt retry:} without any {\tt catch:} keywords.
+If any exception is thrown in the function, the {\tt eval} method of the argument to {\tt retry:} is called and the function is called again. \begin{cyan} // radius of a circle var Float radius; { radius = In readFloat; if radius < 0 { throw: ExceptionRadius(radius) } else if radius == 0 { // end of input return 0 } } retry: { Out println: "Negative radius.
+Type it again" }; \end{cyan}